medkit-lib/medkit/docs/tutorial/context_detection.md

 As you can see, no hypothesis was detected in this document.

 :::{warning}
-The default settings (rules and verbs) of `HypothesisDetector` are far from complete and may not give satisfactory results.
-If you plan on using `HypothesisDetector`, you will need to come up with your own set of regexp rules and conjugated verbs that work well for you data.
+The default settings (rules and verbs) of `HypothesisDetector` are **NOT** exhaustive and may not yield satisfactory results.
+If you plan on using `HypothesisDetector`, please consider specifying your own set of rules and conjugated verbs that are specifically tailored to your data.
 :::

 ## Passing context information to matched entities

 Now that we have gathered all this contextual information, we want to propagate it to the entities that we will find in the document.
-This is easily done by using the `attrs_to_copy` mechanism that we have already seen, and that is available for all NER operations:
+This can be done using the `attrs_to_copy` mechanism that we have already seen, which is available to all NER operations:

 :::{code}
 from medkit.text.ner.hf_entity_matcher import HFEntityMatcher